in-toto/friends/hoppr/README.md

 airgapped networks, Hoppr can handle it.

-Hoppr leverages the `in-toto` python package to generate in-toto layout files based on a hoppr transfer configuration.
-In-toto links are generated for each stage of processing in Hoppr.
+Hoppr leverages the `in-toto` python package to generate in-toto layout files based on a hoppr transfer configuration. in-toto links are generated for each stage of processing in Hoppr.
 Future work includes collection of SBOM component attestations from Archivista.